-As a complement to its fleet of vessels, Matson owns a variety of equipment including cranes, terminal equipment, containers and chassis, which represents an investment of approximately \$0.8 billion as of December 31, 2023.
+As a complement to its fleet of vessels and barges, Matson owns a variety of equipment including terminal cranes and equipment, containers, chassis and other property which represents an investment of approximately \$0.9 billion as of December 31, 2024.
 Matson also leases containers, chassis and other equipment under various operating lease agreements.